ricardojacomini/api_wrapper.c/README.md

 ## Service Setup (Optional)

-To run the Flask server as a service, you can use the provided `server.service.txt` file.
+To run the Flask server as a service, you can use the provided `server.service` file.
 Follow these steps:

 1. Copy the service file to the systemd directory: